itsdevbrat/Microservices-with-Spring/README.md

 # WebFlux
 Why?
-Blocking and synchronous code is resources intensive as it blocks threads and hence less performant in terms of handling and processing requests.
+Blocking and synchronous code is resources intensive as it blocks threads and hence less performant in terms of handling requests in an heavy IO based application.

 ## Foundations